Teresa Teng: Light Exquisite Feeling and political outlook

 Teng's contract with Polydor ended in 1981, and she signed a contract with Taurus Records in 1983 and made a successful comeback appearance in Japan.
-That same year, Teng released her most critically acclaimed album, Dandan youqing, translated as Light Exquisite Feeling, which adapts 12 poems from the Tang and Song dynasties into music, blending modern and traditional styles.
+That same year, Teng released her most critically acclaimed album, Dandan youqing, translated as Light Exquisite Feeling, which adapts twelve poems from the Tang and Song dynasties into music, blending modern and traditional styles.
 It became her first album to include entirely new songs, without any covers.
 The most popular single from the album is "Wishing We Last Forever".
 Teng apparently felt a deep attachment to the mainland, as she immersed herself in the classics of the Tang and Song periods.
 In a television special, Teng spoke of her desire to contribute to the transmission of "Chinese" culture.
-Dressed in her period clothing, she commented:I have one small desire.
+Dressed in period clothing, she commented:I have one small desire.
 I hope everyone will like these songs, and will learn these songs so that the flourishing begonias within its [China's] ten million square kilometers and the treasures of this 5000-year-old culture can be handed down from generation to generation through song.
 And through song, I hope our posterity will never forget the happiness, sadness, and glory of being a "Chinese" person.

-The album achieved widespread commercial success, selling over 5 million copies throughout Asia, making it the best-selling Chinese music album as of August 2008.
+The album achieved widespread commercial success, selling over five million copies throughout Asia, making it the best-selling Chinese music album as of August 2008.
 It received a positive response from both the public and critics, commending Teng's outstanding interpretation of the ancient poems and successfully projecting classical Chinese literature into a contemporary popular music style.
 It was well accepted in Southeast Asia and went gold on the first day of its release in Hong Kong.
 Yang Yanxing, a professor at Tianjin Conservatory of Music, greatly praised the album, describing it as "the finest work of the Chinese music circle".
 In March 2012, Pu Xiqian from the China News Service called the album a "perfect combination of poems and music".
 Later, Teng started working on completing a sequel to the album.
 However, due to changes in the surroundings of music, as well as her deteriorating health and other reasons, she failed to realize her wish.

 In 1987, Teng released the Mandarin version of the album I Only Care About You.
 After that, owing to her health issues, she virtually stopped participating in commercial activities and gradually entered a semi-retired state.
 Teng performed in Paris during the 1989 Tiananmen student protests on behalf of the students and expressed her support.
 On 27 May 1989, over 300,000 people attended the Concert for Democracy in China (民主歌聲獻中華) at the Happy Valley Racecourse in Hong Kong.
 One of the highlights was her rendition of "My Home Is on the Other Side of the Mountain".